 Enter the name of the venue where the event will take place.
-This option is available only when you had chosen the event to be offline or both online and offline.
+This option is available only when you choose the event to be offline or both online and offline.

 10 Venue URL

 Enter the Website URL of the venue in this field.
-Only if you had chosen the event to be offline or both online and offline, this option will be available.
+Only if you had chosen the event to be offline or both online and offline, this option would be available.

 12 Performer Information

 Enter the Performer Information here.
-You can choose whether the performer is an organisation or a person.
-Also you can mention the name of the performer and the website or social link of the performer.
+You can choose whether the performer is an organization or a person.
+Also, you can mention the name of the performer and the website or social link of the performer.

 13 Start Date